gritsenko/c3_spine_plugin/README.md

 - Batch render for improved performance with multiple Spine instances and objects.
 - Multiple atlas pages (multiple pngs).
 - Mix and Match skins, custom runtime skins.
-- C3 worker mode support.
+- (Regression, no longer supported, fix in progress) C3 worker mode support.
 - Color/Dark Color for Slot at runtime.
 - BoundingBoxAttachment center expressions.
 - Set Object Render Rate, controls number of ticks per render of the Spine object, distributed amongst the number of instances of the object.
 This can reduce the CPU performance and GPU performance vs the frame rate of the render.